Updated: Jun 30

 As Ferris Booth became increasingly irrelevant, students turned to “The Pub,” a bar and dining center in the basement of John Jay Hall where JJ’s Place is now.
 The Pub opened in 1976, but closed soon after the drinking age was raised to 21 in 1985.
 It later reopened to tepid reactions from students with a woodsy redesign.
 “Did you ever read Amityville Horror?
 The blood in the basement, that’s what this reminds me of,” said Eric Dawson, CC ’89, in a Spectator article about the renovations.

-Part of the mission behind Alfred Lerner Hall’s construction in 1999 was to fulfil the original promise of its predecessor: a genuine student center.
+Part of the mission behind Alfred Lerner Hall’s construction in 1999 was to fulfill the original promise of its predecessor: a genuine student center.
 This promise remains unfulfilled.
 Many of the original, more student-focused spaces have been reprogrammed into offices or are now open to reservation by student groups instead of being available to all.
 Lerner used to have a darkroom on the fifth floor, a credit union, and even a travel agency.

 What is now the Broadway Room used to be filled with a ramshackle assortment of pinball machines and billiards and air-hockey tables.
 By 2005, though, even CCSC thought it was useless and worked with the Office of Student Services to repurpose the room.